Hydra-Chain/node/doc/sparknet-guide.md

 * `fromhexaddress` - this will convert a hex address used in smart contracts to a standard Base58 pubkeyhash address

-# LockTrip Command Line Arguments
+# LT Command Line Arguments

-LockTrip supports all of the usual command line arguments that Bitcoin Core supports.
+LT supports all of the usual command line arguments that Bitcoin Core supports.
 In addition it adds the following new command line arguments:

-* `-record-log-opcodes` - This will create a new log file in the LockTrip data directory (usually ~/.locktrip) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.
+* `-record-log-opcodes` - This will create a new log file in the LT data directory (usually ~/.locktrip) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.

 # Untested features

-Some features included in Bitcoin Core have not been tested in it's porting to LockTrip.
+Some features included in Bitcoin Core have not been tested in it's porting to LT.
 This includes:

 * Pruning

 # EVM Smart Contract Changes and Limitations

-Because of LockTrip's underlying technical differences, there are a few operations that can have different results or limitations when executed in LockTrip than when compared to Ethereum.
+Because of LT's underlying technical differences, there are a few operations that can have different results or limitations when executed in LT than when compared to Ethereum.

 These include the following, though there may be others introduced in the future:

-* The gas schedule for LockTrip is different from Ethereum.
+* The gas schedule for LT is different from Ethereum.
 Certain operations are more or less expensive.
-As such, gas cost estimators designed for Ethereum will not give accurate results for LockTrip.
+As such, gas cost estimators designed for Ethereum will not give accurate results for LT.
 We will develop our own gas estimating tools as well as fully documenting these differences at a later date.
 * `block.coinbase` or the `COINBASE` opcode currently is not supported and will only return 0.
 When MPoS is released in the 2nd testnet this should be functioning as expected
 * `block.number` will return the previous block height before this block containing the contract's execution
 * `block.difficulty` will return the previous block's difficulty